Chavit Singson

-He ran for Senator under Team Unity in 2007, but lost.
+Singson ran for senator under Team Unity in 2007, but lost.

 Early life

 Chavit Singson was born on June 21, 1941, in Vigan, Ilocos Sur.
 He is second eldest among the seven children of José Singson and Caridad Crisólogo.
 He studied in Colegio de San Juan de Letran in Manila and finished his Commerce degree.

 Both his paternal (Singson) and maternal (Crisologo) families have dominated the political environment of the Ilocos region for generations.
 Although many members of both families, such as Chavit are related to one another, the two families have shared a bitter feud which reached its apex in the 1960s and 1970s, when shootings and political intimidation were rampant in the Ilocos region.
 Chavit considered his uncle, Floro Crisologo as a mentor, but eventually had a severe falling out with his cousin and once-confidant Vincent Crisologo who was Floro's son and there were many bloody encounters between the two.
 It is currently stated by both sides that tensions have eased.